 Our IT systems support all phases of our operations, including marketing, customer development and the provision of customer support services, and are an essential part of our technology infrastructure.
 Our technology infrastructure and compliance capabilities are critical for us to offer high quality products and services as well as to retain and attract users and customers.
 They also enable us to facilitate secure, fast and cost-efficient financial transactions on our platform.
 We must continue to upgrade and expand our technology infrastructure and to strengthen our compliance system to keep pace with the growth of our business and to develop new features and services for our users and customers.
 With the continuous improvement of our technology infrastructure and compliance capabilities, we are able to serve more consolidated accounts.
 In 2016 and 2017, all or substantially all of the accounts on our trading platform were fully disclosed accounts pursuant to which we record commissions after Interactive Brokers deducted the execution and clearing expenses and returned the rest of the commission fees to us.
-From 2018 to 2021, we experienced rapid growth in the number of consolidated accounts and as of December 31, 2021, the number of consolidated accounts and corresponding assets under management has already surpassed fully disclosed accounts.
-In connection with the growth of consolidated accounts, we expect our revenues to increase because the revenues for consolidated accounts are recognized on a gross basis including the full amount paid by customers while the revenues for fully disclosed accounts are recognized on a net basis after deducting the execution and clearing expenses paid to Interactive Brokers.
+From 2018 to 2022, we experienced rapid growth in the number of consolidated accounts.
+In connection with the growth of consolidated accounts, we expect our revenues to increase because the revenues for consolidated accounts.
+In connection with the growth of consolidated accounts, we expect our revenues to fully disclosed accounts are recognized on a net basis after deducting the execution and clearing expenses paid to Interactive Brokers.
 On the other hand, we expect our operating costs and expenses to increase as well due to the increase in execution and clearing expenses paid to Interactive Brokers.
 We also expect cash segregated for regulatory purposes and payables to customers on our balance sheet to increase significantly as a result of such growth.
-We will invest more resources on customer verification, record keeping, compliance and trading-related functions for consolidated accounts whereas Interactive Brokers has been responsible for certain of these functions for fully disclosed accounts.
+We will invest more resources on customer verification, record keeping, compliance and trading-related functions for consolidated accounts whereas Inter these functions for fully disclosed accounts.
 Our ability to serve more consolidated accounts, depends on, among other things, our ability to support all aspects of customer verification, record keeping and compliance functions using our technology and human resources.